openflighthpc/flight-inventory/README.md

 The zip must contain a lshw-xml.txt and a lsblk-a-P.txt

 If no destination is provided the output is stored in `/opt/inventoryware/output`.
-Here all yaml is added to the file `domain` and all templates are store in a file titled `NODE_TEMPLATE.md.erb`.
+Here all yaml is added to the file `domain` and all templates are stored in a file titled `NODE_TEMPLATE.md.erb`.
-If a destination is provided, templates append to the specified location rather than override (as they do in the default).

 If no template is provided the node's information is appended to the destination file.

-If a template is provided it is filled as eRuby and the desitation file is overwritten with the resulting markdown.
+If a template is provided it is filled as eRuby and the destination file is overwritten with the resulting markdown.

 ## Installation